-How to visit Borobudur and Prambanan in 1 day with public transport
+How to visit Borobudur and Prambanan in 1 day by public transport

-Full disclaimer: I recommend you spend an extra day for some authentic things to do in Yogyakarta and thus visit Borobudur and Prambanan on two separate days.
+I recommend you spend an extra day for some authentic things to do in Yogyakarta and thus visit the temples on two separate days.
 But if you’re in a hurry, then this guide is for you.

 Borobudur and Prambanan are part of my full 2-week Java Backpacking Itinerary.